Farama-Foundation/Gymnasium/docs/README.md

 #### Non-Atari env

 Ensure the environment is in Gymnasium (or your fork).
 Ensure that the environment's Python file has a properly formatted markdown docstring.
 Pip install Gymnasium (or your fork) then run `docs/scripts/gen_mds.py`.
-This will automatically generate an md page for the environment.
+This will automatically generate a md page for the environment.
 Then complete the [other steps](#other-steps).

 #### Other steps